Skip to main content

 Operationalizing governance

 So, where does this leave the pragmatic Operations leader?
 We cannot ignore the efficiency gains of AI, but we cannot accept the catastrophic risks of unreliability.
-The solution lies in moving away from raw model access and towards governed agent infrastructure.
+The solution lies in moving away from raw model access and towards governed agent infrastructure — the architectural approach we establish through an AI readiness assessment before deploying any autonomous systems.

 Observable logic layers